3fra/VMWare/README.md

 # VMWare
-The tests were done with python 3.6 and pyvmomi 2.3.0 on Ubuntu 18.04.3
+The tests were done with python 3.6 and pyvmomi 2.3.0 on Ubuntu 18.04.3 and vSphere 6.5

 1.- Check if have the 3.x version of python